ariessa/stockbroker_cli/README.md

 Stockbroker CLI is a command-line tool designed to help stockbrokers manage trade orders from investors.
 The tool allows the user to record buy and sell trades, adjusting the volume of existing orders when necessary or creating new records if no matching trade exists.

 The CLI tool persists trade information in a file called orders.csv, and verifies stock codes against a file named `stock_codes.csv`.
 In case of invalid input, appropriate error messages are shown to guide the user.
 It offers two modes of operation:

 - [Batch mode](#run-in-batch-mode)

     The script can read a file containing a list of trade orders, automatically processing each line of the file.
-The file should include the trade action (buy or sell), stock code, trade price, and trade volume.
+The file should include the trade type (buy or sell), stock code, trade price, and trade volume.

 - [Interactive mode](#run-in-interactive-mode)

-    The script can be run interactively in the terminal where the user is prompted to input commands for buying, selling, and viewing help.
+    The script can be run interactively in the terminal where the user is prompted to input commands for buying stock, selling stock, viewing help message, viewing recent trades from order book, and viewing a list of available stock codes.

 <br />